flastest/ReedSolomon/README.md

 Given EA = R, we also have A = R * E<sup>-1</sup>.
 So we can use R and E<sup>-1</sup> to reconstruct A.

-## My implementation
+## 'My' 'Implementation'

-I used code from Henry Minsky who licensed this under the GNU General Public License.
-I totally lost it while trying to make this, but at least I can try to explain this open source Reed Solomon implementation.
+I borrow code from Henry Minsky who licensed this under the GNU General Public License.
+I totally lost it while trying to make this, but at least I can try to explain this open source Reed-Solomon implementation.
+I am dying inside.
+I DON'T CLAIM TO HAVE WRITTEN THIS CODE!
+I am on the verge of a catastrophic mental breakdown so I just want to get some credit for explaining someone else's implentation since I can't write my own.

+I made experiment.cc in the likeness of Henry Minsky's example.c, where the only difference is that experiment will flip random bits to emulate what actually happens in a computer when we need to use Reed Solomon.

+Henry's encode_data function in rs.c takes a msg to be encoded, the number of bytes in msg, and a dst location for the encoded data to go.
+We need to do synthetic polynomial division within the Galois field (hence the gmult) to get pBytes, the parity bytes that are used to encode in the build_codeword function.
+Then we build the codeword, and we're done encoding!! 🎉🎉🎉 This is the best I've felt all day.

+Decoding is a lot harder though, it's like a 5 step function from what I recall in my reading.
+Let's see how Henry does it.